 To remove the AC components or filter them out in a rectifier circuit, a filter circuit is used.
-A filter circuit is a device to remove the A.C components of the rectified output, but allows the D.C components to reach the load.
-A filter circuit is in general a combination of inductor (L) and Capacitor (C) called LC filter circuit.
-A capacitor allows A.C only and inductor allows D.C only to pass.
-So a suitable L and C network can effectively filter out the A.C component from rectified wave.
+A filter circuit is a device that is used to remove the A.C components of the rectified output but allows the D.C components to reach the load.
+A filter circuit is in general a combination of inductor (L) and Capacitor (C) called an LC filter circuit.
+A capacitor allows A.C only and an inductor allows D.C only to pass.
+So a suitable L and C network can effectively filter out the A.C component from the rectified wave.

 - Inductor Filter

 - T Filter

 This type of filter is also called a choke filter.
 It consists of an inductor L which is inserted between the rectifier and the load resistance RL.
 The rectifier contains A.C. components as well as D.C components.
 When the output passes through the inductor, it offers a high resistance to the A.C component and no resistance to D.C components.
 Therefore, A.C components of the rectified output are blocked and only D.C components are reached at the load.

 Inductor filters, also known as inductor-input filters or simply LC filters, are electronic circuits used to filter and smooth electrical signals.
 They consist of an inductor (L) and a capacitor (C) connected in series or parallel.
 Here are some of the pros and cons of using inductor filters:

 - Noise Reduction: Inductor filters are effective at reducing high-frequency noise and electromagnetic interference (EMI) from electrical signals.
 They are often used in power supplies to eliminate or reduce voltage spikes and ripple.

 - Improved Signal Quality: By removing high-frequency noise and spikes, inductor filters can help improve the overall quality and stability of electrical signals, making them suitable for sensitive applications.